crotwell/TauP/src/doc/sphinx/source/models.rst

   ``taup time -mod ../OtherDir/newModel.taup``.

-* New in version 2.0 is the ability of the tools to load a velocity model directly and handle the tau model create functionality internall, so in addition to ``.taup`` files, the ``.nd`` and ``.tvel`` model files can be loaded directly if there is not a ``.taup`` file found.
+* New in version 2.0 is the ability of the tools to load a velocity model directly and handle the tau model create functionality internally, so in addition to ``.taup`` files, the ``.nd`` and ``.tvel`` model files can be loaded directly if there is not a ``.taup`` file found.